ai-traders/BaGet/readme.md

 3. Submit a PR, travis will run all tests.
 4. Address issues in the review and build failures.
 5. Before merge rebase on master `git rebase -i master` and possibly squash some of the commits.

+### Issues

+If you have an idea or found a bug, open an issue to discuss it.